Windows Installer, Java Installer, Freeware Installer

 Defining new products

-New Java Product Use the [ New Product ] toolbar button, the "New Product" list context menu item or press the Insert key while the focus is on the "Products" panel.
-Name the product as you would name the executable file of your Windows application.
-Example: "myapp.exe".
+New Java Product Use the [ New Product ] toolbar button, the “New Product” list context menu item or press the Insert key while the “Products” panel is focused.
+Name the Java product as you would name the executable file of your Windows application.

 TipAfter creating the new product an executable with this name will be added to the installation.
 This is the Native Java Launcher for your Java application.

-If you are creating several products that have similar product settings, an easy way is to use the "Duplicate" option from the context menu of a product already set up.
-You can also press the Ctrl + D keys to get the same result.
-All the settings will be copied to the newly created Java product.
+If you are creating several products that have similar product settings, an easy way is to use Copy/Paste from the context menu.
+All the settings will be copied to the newly created Java product just like copying a file in Windows Explorer.

 Setting the Current Feature